 Using an active voice will strengthen your writing.
-Sentences that are written in the active voice will flow better and are easier to understand.
-Long, complicated sentences will slow the reader down, even more so if they are written in the passive voice.
-An active example is "I caught the ball.” and a passive example is "The ball was caught by me."
-Active voice will engage the reader and keep his attention.
+It’s easier to understand sentences that are written in the active voice.
+An active example is "I caught the ball," and a passive example is "The ball was caught by me."
+Active voice will engage the reader and keep his or her attention.

 Good grammar and punctuation are very important.
 It is a good idea to have someone else proofread your writing before you send it.
 If you cannot do that, then try reading it out loud.